kkadhith/MiniEigen/README.md

 While working on a project with Eigen, I noticed that compilation times were pretty long when dealing with heavy pieces of data.
 Eigen was able to handle everything I threw at it, which I found quite interesting.
 I wanted to make a faster version of Eigen, which would definitely involve removing a lot of the abstractions Eigen has built-in.
 Also, this would be a chance for me to put my knowledge of some C++11 features to the test.
 (As I'm writing this, some of the features I explain may not be in the repository already.
 This is because there are a lot of "checks" that need to happen in order for computations to produce bug-free results.
 Most features work well when a given matrix is square and are in RREF, though.)

 # Depencencies
-MiniEigen is built completely on C++'s standard.
-There are no dependencies.
+MiniEigen is built completely on C++'s standard library; there are no dependencies.

 # Installation